sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 8/08/2022 20:47 PT_
+_Updated 8/09/2022 15:42 PT_

 The team is working on v7.17. iOS has passed regression and app store review.
-Two Android bugs remain to be fixed.
+Android is ready for regression.
 ETA for the release is now Thursday, August 11th.

 ***